forcedotcom/sfdx-core/messages/envVars.md

 Set to true to disable polling of your org’s SourceMember object when you run the force:source:push|pull commands.
 Default value is false.

+# sfdxSourceTrackingBatchSize

+Set to the number of seconds you want the `project deploy start` command to keep polling the SourceMember object before it times out.

 # sfdxDisableTelemetry

 Set to true to disable Salesforce CLI from collecting usage information, user environment information, and crash reports.
 Default value is false.
 Overrides the disableTelemetry configration variable.